United Nations Command–Rear

 United Nations Command–Rear (also known as UN Command–Rear or UNC–Rear) is a rump military command headquartered in Japan, and a subordinate element of United Nations Command.
 UN Command–Rear was established in 1957 as a result of the relocation of UN Command from Japan to South Korea following the Korean War.
 It is nominally in control of the rear elements of what the United States and South Korea contend are United Nations military forces in northeast Asia.

 In practice, UN Command–Rear is a legal cover created to prevent the expiration of the 1954 Status of Forces Agreement between the United States (operating as the "Unified Command") and Japan, which provides for its self-termination upon the withdrawal of United Nations forces from Japan.

-As of 2018, UN Command–Rear had a strength of four personnel.
+As of 2025, UN Command–Rear had a strength of five personnel.

 History

 Background

 The defeat of Japan in World War II led to the collapse of the Government of Korea under Japanese rule and the territorial bifurcation of the Korean Peninsula between the Pyongyang-based and Soviet-backed Democratic People's Republic of Korea (North Korea) and the Seoul-headquartered and United States-supported Republic of Korea (South Korea).

 On June 12, 1950, the South Korean Army informed the United States' Korean Military Advisory Group to the Republic of Korea that North Korea's Korean People's Army (KPA) was massing for an invasion.
 Approximately two weeks later, according to the United States and South Korea, the KPA staged a surprise assault against South Korean military positions along the border, easily overwhelming the South's defenses.
 North Korea advanced the alternate explanation that the entry of its forces into South Korea was done for the purposes of arresting Syngman Rhee due to what it claimed was a preemptive South Korean incursion that had taken place near Haeju.
 The ensuing conflagration sparked the Korean War between North and South Korea and their respective allies and patrons.

 Following the outbreak of hostilities, the United Nations Security Council voted to authorize armed intervention on the side of South Korea.
 The United States agreed to be named "executive agent" of the United Nations and, subsequently, formed United Nations Command.
 UN Command, under General Douglas MacArthur and his wartime successors, oversaw military operations on the Korean Peninsula from headquarters in Japan.